chrisjmccormick/chrisjmccormick.github.io/_posts/2025-02-18-patterns-and-messages-intro.md

 We name other transitory vectors in a similarly straightforward manner, e.g., "the activations" or "the scores". $p$ is simply "the pattern".

-**Decomposition Strategies**

-Our standard QK, VO matrix decomposition is just a specific design choice, and there may be other solutions.

-It can be helpful to view and understand current variants of MultiHead Attention from this perspective--particularly MultiHead Latent Attention (MLA) which inspired me to think in this direction.

 From _Transformer Circuits_:

 > * Key, query, and value vectors can be thought of as intermediate results in the computation of the low-rank matrices $W_Q^TW_K$​ and $W_OW_V$​.
 It can be useful to describe transformers without reference to [the key, query, and value vectors].

 There are additional benefits which I felt deserved their own posts, and I've summarized them in the following sections.

+First, I think this framing gives us a more "fundamental" version of Attention which can serve as a starting point for considering various ways to make it more efficient.

+## Part 3 - Alternative Decompositions

+The merged-matrix concept is a helpful mental model, but not a good implementation.
+We know we have (at least) three issues to resolve:

+1. **Compute Cost** - $W^P_i$ and $W^M_i$ are expensive to project on to,
+2. **Cache Size** - We want to cache the calculated patterns and messages, but they're very large, and this becomes a substantial problem with longer sequence lengths.
+3. **Low Rank** - We also believe that $W^P_i$ and $W^M_i$ are over-parameterized--that the heads should operate on far fewer features than the full embedding space.

+Our standard query-key, value-output decomposition is one approach for addressing all three, but there are alternatives!

+In this part of the series we'll look at some existing approaches, but from the Patterns and Messages perspective.
+Specifically, Group Query Attention (GQA), and MultiHead Latent Attention (MLA).

+Personally, I found Patterns and Messages to be a remarkably satisfying way of motivating and understanding MLA!
+(Which makes sense given that MLA is actually what inspired me to think in this direction of merging the matrices)

-## Part 3 - Attention as a Dynamic Neural Network
+## Part 4 - Attention as a Dynamic Neural Network

 Reducing the number of Attention matrices from four to two makes it easier to view an Attention head as a standard neural network, except whose weights are dynamically created by the projection matrices during inference.